Oath of Allegiance (Ireland): Trinity College Dublin

 The Roman Catholic Relief Act 1793 enacted by the Irish Parliament (which followed the British Roman Catholic Relief Act 1791), allowed Catholics to take degrees at Trinity College Dublin, by taking an oath of allegiance to the King but not supremacy which would negate their Catholic faith.
 It also affected Non-conformists who refused to accept the authority of the Crown and Anglican church.

 Maynooth College

 On the foundation in 1795 of St Patrick's College, Maynooth trustees, students and staff were required to swear an oath of allegiance to the King of Great Britain, since the college was in receipt of funding from the British Government.
 As a result, a number of clerics chose to study for the priesthood elsewhere.
 The Oath was compulsory until 1862 although it was common for students to ignore the oath by non-attendance at the ceremony.

 Confederate Oath of 1642

-The Confederate Oath of Association was an oath of loyalty to Charles I of England, made at a time when the jurors were mostly engaged in a war with the royal "English Army for Ireland".
+The Confederate Oath of Association was an oath of loyalty to Charles I, made at a time when the jurors were mostly engaged in a war with the royal "English Army for Ireland".